 PokerStars: Similar to how social networks payment processors (Facebook and PayPal) survive, online gaming sites must also have cross-platform connectivity.
 PokerStars is one of the largest online poker sites in the world and offers a free app for Android and iOS users for one simple reason: its network.
 For poker games to thrive they need players and this is only possible if users can log in via a range of devices.

 Angry Birds: Unlike games such as poker that rely on a network of players to thrive, Angry Birds is a self-contained product that focuses on a single user’s experience.
 However, this doesn’t mean the developers, both for Angry Birds and other mobile games could simply focus on a single platform.
-The reason for that is because diversity breeds progression.
+The reason for this is because diversity breeds progression.

-As iOS devices become more advanced it allows game developers to integrate more features, more functionality and more quality.
-This in turn spurs more growth in the Android world and vice versa.
+As iOS devices become more advanced it allows game developers to integrate more features, more functionality, and more quality.
+This, in turn, spurs more growth in the Android world and vice versa.
 This evolutionary ebb and flow is what drives the market forward and creates a more interactive experience for users on both sides of the mobile divide.